Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 1. You can search by Relevance, Freshness or in both modes
 2. Related searches widget is a great SEO tool for finding related search terms
 3. Search Management Tools is a set of tools for managing search terms
-4. Search Statistics Tool is an analytic tool which can help your to analyze search trends of your blog
+4. Search Statistics Tool is an analytic tool which can help you analyze search trends of your blog
-5. Widget settings have plenty of options for controlling widget behavior and quality of widget content
+5. Widget settings have plenty of options to control widget behavior and quality of widget content

 == Arbitrary section ==